jessfraz/blog/content/post/runc-containers-on-the-desktop.md

 ### Magneto

-The last tool I made was really a copy of `docker stats`.
+The last tool I made was a copy of `docker stats` for `runc`.
 But what I really wanted was the new `pids` cgroup stats, that [Aleksa Sarai](https://github.com/cyphar) added to the kernel and runc (and soon docker ;).